 I knew that small and medium companies were my sweet spot, and chose to go to the "mecca" of entrepreneurship: Stanford's business school (I did my Bachelor's at Duke University while racing).
 I was presented with a unique opportunity when I finished my MBA there: my professors, many of whom became wealthy by building companies now worth over $100 million each, were willing to back me in my own entrepreneurial journey.
 I chose to pursue this path, created Anodize Capital Partners, and raised additional capital from my network.

 Racing also gave me another gift: Childhelp.
 Childhelp is a national nonprofit dedicated to abused, neglected, and at risk children.
-They've been helping kids for 60 years (!) and I've been blessed to work alongside their team for the last 10.
+They've been helping kids for 60 years (!) and I've been blessed to work alongside their team for the last 10 of those.
+Today, I sit on the Board of Directors.
 If you're at all interested in this cause, I'd love to talk to you about what we do!